Macdor/SEUIF97/README.md

 double ief(double pi, double ti, double pe, double te);
 ```

-## Install SEUIF97
+## Using SEUIF97 library

-Use the shared library from one programming language, you may
+To use the shared library in your preferred programming language, follow these steps:

 1. Put the shared library in the default `Lib` path of OS or the programming language
    * **Windows(x86/64)**